magento/devdocs/guides/v2.0/howdoi/checkout/checkout_new_field.md

 {%endhighlight%}

 ## Access the value of the custom field on server side

-If you took all the steps described in the previous paragraphs, Magento will generate the interface that includes your custom attribute and you can access your field value like this:
+When you complete the steps, Magento generates the interface that includes your custom attribute.
+You can access your field value like this:

     $value = $address->getExtensionAttributes()->getCustomField();

-## Related reading
+## Related information

 - [EAV and extension attributes]({{ page.baseurl }}/extension-dev-guide/attributes.html)